codappix/typo3-responsive-images/README.md

 ##  Missing Features

 The extension does not yet:
-- contains tests.
 - work out of the box without configuration.
-- handles b13/containers as optional.
-- support other grid/container frameworks.
+- support content block grids.
 - provide flexible enough configuration for more use cases.
 - support EXT:fluid_styled_content.